tgreenidge/HangmanCLI/README.md

 # HangmanCLI
 This repo contains 2 command line versions of the popular game Hangman- one built in Python, the other built with NodeJS(in development).

 Initially, I wanted to create a Web Application that would allow me to utilize JavaScript/Nodejs, Databases, and Sockets.
 I however experienced some issues with working with the asynchronous nature of node, with respect to ensuring the receipt of data before moving on to the next step of the game loop.
-Unfortunately I experienced set backs in the Nodejs Command Line App as well becuase of the work arounds I had to implement for use input the command line.
-These setbacks prevented the necessary testing of the fuctions created so that I can move from from step to the next.
+Unfortunately I experienced set backs in the Nodejs Command Line App as well because of the work arounds I had to implement for use input the command line.
+These setbacks prevented the necessary testing of the functions created so that I can move from from step to the next.

-In the interest of time with respect to the deadline of the project, I switched to working on this Command Line Application, with hopes of debugging and completing the other 2 Nodejs apps at a later time.
+In the interest of time with respect to the deadline of the project, I switched to working on this Python Command Line Application, with hopes of debugging and completing the other 2 Nodejs apps at a later time.

 ### Web App version